Academics & Training

 CAM Research Training

 The Oregon Center for Complementary and Alternative Medicine in Neurological Disorders has a T32 institutional training grant, "CAM Research Training in Neuroscience and Stress", from the National Center for Complementary and Alternative Medicine at NIH.
 Dr. Barry Oken is the director of the training grant.
-This training grant provides funding for predoctoral students in the Behavioral Neuroscience Department at Oregon Health & Science University (OHSU) and for postdoctoral fellows with an interest in complementary medicine and either neurology or stress, including oxidative/nitrative and toxicologic stress.
+This training grant provides funding for postdoctoral fellows with an interest in complementary medicine and either neurology or stress, including oxidative/nitrative and toxicologic stress.
 Complementary medicine is a broad area and includes treatments such as dietary supplements and mind-body medicine as well as others (see http://nccam.nih.gov/health/whatiscam/ for fuller description of CAM).

-All applicants must select a mentor from the following list.
-Primary mentors must have a significant history of prior mentorship and of CAM research.
-If the mentor selected does not have this level of experience in both areas, a co-mentor with primary experience in the other area that is lacking will also need to be established.
+There are many potential mentors at OHSU, dependent upon the interests of the applicant.
+Please contact Dr. Oken for additional options.
+All applicants must select a mentor/co-mentor.
+Primary mentors should have externally funded research, a history of prior mentorship and a history of CAM research.
+If the mentor selected does not have this level of experience in all areas, a co-mentor with experience in the other areas that are lacking will need to be established.

 The Beckman lab investigates the dark side of nitric oxide – how nitric oxide interacts with superoxide (O2.-) and other radicals to form much stronger oxidants such as peroxynitrite (ONOO-) and how peroxynitrite modulates signal transduction.
 We developed antibodies to nitrotyrosine, which is now a widely used marker for the role of nitric oxide-derived oxidants, particularly peroxynitrite, in biology and pathology.
 A major interest in the lab is to understand how mutations to the copper, zinc superoxide dismutase (SOD) gene can cause Lou Gehrig's disease, also known as amyotrophic lateral sclerosis.
 The lab is currently investigating the role of zinc in protecting transgenic mice against the toxicity of ALS-mutant SOD.
 The Beckman lab is also investigating the effects of a common pesticide, metam sodium, on cell function.
 This is closely related to a common inhibitor of Cu,Zn superoxide dismutase and may also affect activation of NFkB.